A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: Introduction

 \section{Introduction}

-With the enforcement of data privacy regulations such as the General Data Protection Regulation (GDPR)\footnote{GDPR is applicable as of May 25th, 2018 in all European member states to harmonize data privacy laws across Europe. \url{https://gdpr.eu/}}, sharing data owned by a company with others is prohibited.
+With the enforcement of data privacy regulations such as the General Data Protection Regulation (GDPR)\footnote{GDPR is applicable as of May 25th, 2018, in all European member states to harmonize data privacy laws across Europe. \url{https://gdpr.eu/}}, sharing data owned by a company with others is prohibited.
 To mine values of data dispersed among multiple entities (e.g., edge devices or organizations) while respecting data privacy, federated learning (FL)~\cite{mcmahan2016federated,mcmahan2017communication,konevcny2016federated,konevcny2016federated_new} that enables multiple parties to train machine learning models collaboratively without sharing private data has drawn lots of attention in recent years.

 Intuitively, FL guarantees better privacy than centralized learning, which requires gathering data in a centralized place to train models.
 However, recent works demonstrate that adversaries in FL are able to reconstruct private data via privacy attacks, such as DLG \cite{zhu2020deep}, Inverting Gradients \cite{geiping2020inverting}, Improved DLG \cite{zhao2020idlg}, GradInversion \cite{yin2021see}.
 These attacks infer private information from the Bayesian perspective and hence are referred to as the Bayesian inference attack~\cite{zhang2022trading}.
 The literature has proposed a variety of privacy protection mechanisms, such as Homomorphic Encryption (HE)~\cite{gentry2009fully,batchCryp}, Randomization~\cite{geyer2017differentially,truex2020ldp,abadi2016deep}, Secret Sharing~\cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical} and Compression~\cite{nori2021fast} to thwart Bayesian inference attacks.
-However, these protection mechanisms inevitably bring about the loss of utility or the increase of efficiency reduction.
-As a result, FL practitioners need tools to measure and tradeoff the three conflicting factors, namely privacy leakage, utility loss, and efficiency reduction, to choose the most appropriate protection mechanism.
+However, these protection mechanisms inevitably bring about a loss of utility or a decrease in efficiency.
+As a result, FL practitioners need tools to measure and trade off the three conflicting factors, namely privacy leakage, utility loss, and efficiency reduction, to choose the most appropriate protection mechanism.